Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 There are other questions in the Raiders’ offense.
 Adams’ standing is not one of them.

-So, about those other questions.
+About those other questions.
 The Raiders elected to move on from Derek Carr — considering he was 26th in success rate and 28th in completion rate over expected, that’s fine — and replaced him with Jimmy Garoppolo.
-Jimmy G has always been an efficient player but it’s worth wondering how that will translate out of the Shanahan Bubble.
+Jimmy G has always been an efficient player, but it’s worth wondering how that will translate out of the Shanahan Bubble.

 Adams has been on an unrivaled tear since the 2018 season.
 He is one of the best wide receivers of this era and showed zero signs of decline in Year 1 with the Raiders.
 He’s quarterback-proof.
 Any questions brought on under center will be offset, to some degree, by his own play.